Question

 Results-driven

-Perfect when you made measurable improvements to existing systems, processes, or performance metrics.
-It suggests refinement and optimization rather than complete overhaul.
+Best used when you've made measurable improvements to existing systems, processes, or performance metrics.
+This word implies sophistication and strategic thinking.

 Optimized